 How to Reduce Debt – Debt Elimination

 For most of us, debt is a way of life.
 It becomes a burden only when income drops and we are unable to keep the debt under control.
-That’s when we start thinking about options.
+That’s when we start thinking about debt reduction options.
 There are two primary types of debt reduction and counseling programs that can lead to debt elimination.
 Consumer credit counseling is one option, and debt settlement is another.
 It is possible for individuals with bad credit to take part in many of these services as they are designed to provide debt reduction services and even debt elimination for those experiencing financial difficulties.
-Check out some of the debt elimination programs and debt relief options that you have to choose from below.
+Check out some of the debt elimination programs and debt relief options that you may be able to benefit from below.

 Reduce Debt with a Debt Management Plan

 Based on your financial needs and current debt, our financial specialists may recommend enrolling in a debt management plan (DMP).
 Many of our clients that were enrolled in a financial debt management strategy were able to become free of debt within 5 years or less.
-This debt relief strategy focuses on paying off credit card debt first.
+This type of debt relief strategy focuses on paying off credit card debt first and does not offer debt reduction for those looking to pay less than what they owe.

-A DMP can enable you to completely pay off unsecured financial debts, often with a reduced interest rate or with fees waived.
+A DMP can enable you to completely pay off unsecured financial debts, often with a reduced interest rate or with fees waived, but not a reduction in the total debt owed.
 You make a single payment each month to your credit counseling agency which then disperses it amongst the financial institutions that you owe to.
-Debt relief specialists and credit card companies have historically held arrangements in place to help financial debt administration customers.
+Debt relief specialists and credit card debt reduction services have historically held arrangements in place to help financial debt administration customers.

 Debt Settlement Debt Reduction Services

 Debt settlement is another solution that may offer a significant reduction in the total amount of debt that must be repaid.
-Each financial institution that you have borrowed from is approached on your behalf in hopes that a settlement amount can be reached that is much less than the total sum.
+With this form of debt elimination, each financial institution that you have borrowed from is approached on your behalf in hopes that a settlement amount can be reached that is much less than the total sum, offering a debt reduction of up to 50% in some cases.
 Since lenders have much more trouble receiving any payment if an account defaults, they are willing to settle for less than the amount owed & agree not to pursue you about the debt again.

-This process often takes a minimum of 4 to 6 months before a settlement is reached, and in the meantime, not paying your bills can lead to collections calls, penalty fees & even lawsuits.
+This type of debt reduction process often takes a minimum of 4 to 6 months before a settlement is reached, and in the meantime, not paying your bills can lead to collections calls, penalty fees & even lawsuits.
 Additionally, you will also be responsible for paying income taxes on the amount of debt forgiven as it is counted as revenue by the IRS.

 In regards to how debt settlement affects your credit score, a debt management plan or credit counseling will also leave your profile in better condition.
-But despite the potential downsides, settlement can reduce the total debt owed by upwards of 30-50%, so it is often a very viable, if not the best, option for debt reduction.
+But despite the potential downsides, settlement can reduce the total debt owed by upwards of 30-50%, so it is often a very viable, if not the best, option for achieving a significant debt reduction and help to eliminate debt in a timely manner.

 Contact a debt settlement specialist at New Era Debt Solutions today.